- What are the requirements to get married in North Carolina?

 - What are the requirements for someone under 18 to marry?

-Minors ages 16 and 17 must file with the Register of Deeds a written consent to the marriage signed by a parent with sole or joint legal custody, or by a person, agency, or institution that has legal custody of the minor or is serving as the minor’s legal guardian.
+Minors ages 16 and 17 may marry a person no more than four years older and must file with the Register of Deeds a written consent to the marriage signed by a parent with sole or joint legal custody, or by a person, agency, or institution that has legal custody of the minor or is serving as the minor’s legal guardian or a certified copy of an order issued by a district court authorizing the marriage as provided in G.S.
+51-2.1.

-Children under the age of 14 may not marry.
+Minors under the age of 16 may not marry.

 - What are the requirements for a marriage ceremony?